-The Yasuo Sakakibara Prize honors the best paper presented by an international scholar at the Annual Meeting.
-The awardee receives $500.
-The awardee will be announced at the annual meeting of the American Studies Association, November 10, 2017.
+The Yasuo Sakakibara Prize honors the best paper presented by an international scholar at the annual meeting of the American Studies Association.

 Eligibility Requirements and Application Procedures

-International scholars who have had papers accepted for the annual meeting and who are registered for the annual meeting may compete for this award.
-The winning paper may deal with any aspect of American history, culture, or society.
+Who is eligible: International scholars who have had papers accepted for the annual meeting and who are registered for the annual meeting.
+The winning paper may deal with any aspect of U.S. history, culture, or society.
 The winning author must be a member of the American Studies Association or an affiliated international American Studies Association.

-To apply for the Yasuo Sakakibara Prize, complete this application form and upload the conference paper.
+Step 1: Assemble the materials required for consideration.
+These include: (1) a cover page with author's name, institutional affiliation, paper title, and contact information, and (2) the conference paper.
 Papers should be 10-12 pages in length (approximately 3,500 words), including citations and notes.
-Unedited dissertation chapters or seminar-length papers are not acceptable.
 Illustrations are not counted as part of the 10-12 page limit and may be uploaded in a separate PDF file.
-Please include a cover page with author's name, institutional affiliation, paper title, and contact information.

 - 2015: Kirsty Robertson, University of Western Ontario, Canada, "Oil Futures/Petro-Fabrics"